vultr/slik/README.md

 ## Overview
 An operator to deploy slurm in kubernetes.

-Note: This project has been renamed from slinkee to slik; this was due to a name conflict.
+Note: This project has been archived in favor of the [Slinky](https://github.com/SlinkyProject) project.

 ## Requirements
 - Kubernetes v1.28+ with `Sidecarcontainers` feature gate enabled( Enabled by default in v1.29 )